howemi/sourboys/README.md

-# Web Scraping Script for SourGG Website
+# SourBoys Stock Script

 This simple Python script allows you to scrape information from [sour.gg](https://sour.gg) to check the availability status of SourBoys.
-The script looks for specific HTML elements on the page to determine if a product is in stock or sold out.

 ## Prerequisites